Partial differential equations with quadratic nonlinearities viewed as matrix-valued optimal ballistic transport problems: Existence

-\begin{remark}[Brenier's formula \eqref{e:vret} vs. our formula \eqref{e:geuler}] As we have just mentioned, there is an alternative way to define a generalized solution to \eqref{e:aeuler} (that goes back to \cite{CMP18}) by employing formula \eqref{e:vret}.
-However, this formula merely works on the set $[I+2B>0]$, which is not obliged to be of full measure in $(0,T)\times \Omega$.
-In the scalar case $n=1$, it is possible to fix this problem by replacing \eqref{e:vret} with the Radon-Nikodym derivative as is done in \cite{CMP18} for the inviscid Burgers equation (here $I\mu\otimes dt+2B$ and $E$ are viewed as measures, cf. our Theorem \ref{t:exweak} below and the discussion above it).
-But \eqref{forb} means that $v$ is well-defined only in the support of the scalar measure $I\mu\otimes dt+2B$, and it is understandable from \cite[proof of Theorem 4.2]{CMP18} that the above-mentioned support fails to contain the whole set $(0,T)\times \Omega$ provided the characteristics intersect somewhere on that set.
-For $n\in \mathbb{N}$, even if the set $[I+2B>0]$ is of full measure in $(0,T)\times \Omega$, the regularity class for the resulting generalized solution is blurred, and it is not clear whether the solution belongs to $P(X^n)$.
-That is why we decided to adopt formula \eqref{e:geuler}.
-This choice is crucial for the whole Section \ref{s:uniq}.
-Notably, if the two definitions \eqref{e:vret} and \eqref{e:geuler} produce the same function $v$, then $v$ is a strong solution to \eqref{e:aeuler} with possibly different initial condition.
-This claim follows from our formulas \eqref{e:discrr} and \eqref{e:w1discr} below. \end{remark}
+\begin{remark}[Brenier's formula \eqref{e:vret} vs. our formula \eqref{e:geuler}] As we have just mentioned, there is an alternative way to define a generalized solution to \eqref{e:aeuler} (that goes back to \cite[Theorem 2.3]{CMP18}) by employing formula \eqref{e:vret}.
+Let us try to explain why in this paper we prefer \eqref{e:geuler}.
+Firstly, the definition \be v:=-(I+2B)^{-1}E\ee is unambigous merely on the set $[I+2B>0]$, which is not obliged to be of full measure in $(0,T)\times \Omega$.
+In the scalar case $n=1$, it is possible to partially fix this issue by replacing \eqref{e:vretn} with the Radon-Nikodym derivative as is done in \cite{CMP18} for the inviscid Burgers equation (here $I\mu\otimes dt+2B$ and $E$ are viewed as measures, cf. our Theorem \ref{t:exweak} below and the discussion above it).
+But \eqref{forb} means that $v$ is well-defined by \eqref{forb} only in the support of the scalar measure $I\mu\otimes dt+2B$, and it is understandable from \cite[proof of Theorem 4.2]{CMP18} that the above-mentioned support fails to contain the whole set $[0,T]\times \Omega$ provided the characteristics intersect somewhere on that set (for the inviscid Burgers equation it is however possible to continue the solution $v$ to $[0,T]\times \Omega$ by an ad hoc procedure unrelated to \eqref{e:vret}, cf. \cite[Proposition 4.1]{CMP18}).
+There is also an algebraic trick to make \eqref{e:vretn} work outside of the set $[I+2B>0]$ for any $n\in \mathbb{N}$.
+Namely, $v$ can be defined a.e. in $[0,T]\times \Omega$ as the unique vector in the column space of the matrix $I + 2B$ satisfying $v + 2B.v + E = 0$.
+Nevertheless, the latter definition is not compatible\footnote{In the case $n=1$ this definition would imply that $v=0$ a.e. in the set $[I + 2B=0]$.
+The generalized solution to the inviscid Burgers equation provided by \cite[Proposition 4.1]{CMP18} coincides with \eqref{forb} in the support of the measure $I\mu\otimes dt+2B$.
+However, generally speaking, it does not vanish outside of the support.
+This is easy to check by considering the initial datum $v_0(x)=sign \left(x-\frac 1 2\right),\ x\in [0,1]\simeq \mathbb{T}^1$ for which the solution of \cite[Proposition 4.1]{CMP18} can be computed by hand.} with the considerations of \cite[Section 4]{CMP18}.
+Anyway, even if the set $[I+2B>0]$ is of full measure in $[0,T]\times \Omega$, the regularity class for the generalized solution defined by \eqref{e:vretn} is blurred, and it is not clear whether the solution belongs to $P(X^n)$.